-Your Committee heard testimony from Thirty-three people were in favor of the application.
-Many noted that the golf course is needed to help the viability With the phase out of the pineapple of the resort. cited the need for sustained job industry, many opportunities in the tourist industry.
+Your Committee heard testimony from 36 people.
+Thirty-three people were in favor of the application.
+Many noted that the golf course is needed to help the viability of the resort.
+With the phase out of the pineapple industry, many cited the need for sustained job opportunities in the tourist industry.
 One person noted that all but one current commercial lessee had been offered new long-term leases at lower lease rents.